 Seas are rising way faster than any time in past 2,800 years

 Sea level rise in the 20th century is mostly man-made, the study authors said.
-A separate, not-yet-published study by Kopp and others found since 1950, about two-thirds of the U.S. nuisance coastal floods in 27 locales have the fingerprints of man-made warming.
+A separate, not-yet-published study by Kopp and others found that since 1950, about two-thirds of the U.S. nuisance coastal floods in 27 locales have the fingerprints of man-made warming.

 "There is such a tight relationship between sea level and temperature," Horton said.
 "I wish there wasn't.
 Then we wouldn't be as worried."

 The link to temperature is basic science, the study's authors said.
 Warm water expands.
 Cold water contracts.
 The scientists pointed to specific past eras when temperatures and sea rose and fell together.